brand175/dolphin-ios-dev/README.md

 # DolphiniOS

-Changes I made : Updated To MoltenVK 1.2.7 with included Vulkan folder, Modified LazyMemoryRegion to work on iOS, fixed up CMakeList's for iOS, Removed iOS StoppedReason Motor function so FMT can work.
+Changes that have been made : Updated To MoltenVK 1.2.7 with included Vulkan folder, Modified LazyMemoryRegion to work on iOS, fixed up CMakeList's for iOS, Removed iOS StoppedReason Motor function so FMT can work.

+Known issues: Disc doesn't auto change.
+MoltenVK (Vulkan) has color issues.

 TESTING PURPOSES ONLY --- PLEASE USE OFFICAL iOS BUILD (https://github.com/OatmealDome/dolphin-ios)